raine0524/base_platform/README.md

 	Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-		DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE

 	TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
 	0. You just DO WHAT THE FUCK YOU WANT TO.